Goal 1: To understand the health and behavior of young children.

 Goal 4: To explore the role of genetics in autism and other developmental disorders.

 Certain behaviors or family circumstances might only be important in the development of ASDs if the family has certain genetic traits.
-To collect genes researchers will ask families to provide saliva and blood samples.
+To collect genes researchers will ask families to provide saliva samples.

 Goal 5: To explore how family characteristics and behaviors are related to developmental delays and autism spectrum disorders.